All articles with 'comparison' Tag

 Last week we discussed a fun and easy way to compare two lists of data in excel using conditional formatting.
 In that post, Artem commented, The quickest way to find all about two lists is to select them both and them click on Conditional Formatting -> Highlight cells rules -> Duplicate Values (Excel 2007).
 The […]Continue »

 Comparison of lists of data is something that we do all the time.
 Today, lets learn a few tricks that you can apply immediately to compare 2 lists using Excel.
-We will learn how to compare 2 lists of data in 3 + 1 different ways. (click on links to jump to that section of […]Continue »
+This post discusses how to compare two lists with formula based rules.
+If you just want to quickly highlight common values, click here.
+If you […]Continue »

 We have a macbook at home.
 Like all latest macbooks, this one too came with a trail version of iWork.
 Even though I have used iWork before, this time I wanted to compare iWork numbers with Excel.
 In this post, I want to highlight 7 really cool features for iWork and how Microsoft excel can benefit from implementing the same.Continue »